 Who goes to your competitions?
 What are competition positions?
 Who are they open to?

 Travel Team is made up of the students selected for competition positions.
 These are different roles that students can interview for if they have met the position requirements.
-While all students are allowed to join us at our home regional and help us compete, our travel team have very specific positions that are vital to our success.
+While all students are allowed to join us at our home regional and help us compete, our travel team has very specific positions that are vital to our success.

 Interviews for specific, key positions on the travel team are held throughout November, during preseason.
 Most travel team positions are selected near the end of build season based on performance during build.